EQWorks/python-curriculum/ff-outro.md

 ### Transparency by default

-While open-source projects present in many shapes and forms, the one prominent trait in common is the transparency of the software source code and its timeline of changes.
-As a result, this usually leads to other aspects such as the issue/feedback tracking, feature discussions, peer-review, product deployment, etc., to be open to public examination.
-The transparency allows the software development process to be more socially inclusive, encouraging participants to contribute to the various parts of the development lifecycle.
+While open-source projects come in all shapes and sizes, they all have in common the transparency of code and its timeline of changes.
+As a result, other aspects are out in the open such as issue tracking, feature discussions, peer-review, and product deployment.
+This transparency makes the software development process more socially inclusive by encouraging participants to contribute to various parts of the process.

 ![sdlc](https://upload.wikimedia.org/wikipedia/commons/thumb/1/19/SDLC_-_Software_Development_Life_Cycle.jpg/596px-SDLC_-_Software_Development_Life_Cycle.jpg)